Tinnitus And Bruxism

 It’s possible that since your night guard is a cushion between your top and bottom teeth, it eases the pressure and vibrations on your temporomandibular joint and then eases the stress on your ear.

-You can buy your night guard from dentist, over the counter, or directly from a dental lab.
+You can buy your night guard from the dentist, over the counter, or directly from a dental lab.
 We further discuss different types of night guards and how to choose which guard to use here.
 Here’s a quick review of your mouth guard options:

 • Over-the-counter night guards are the cheapest option, but they don’t provide a truly custom fit.
 A poor fit can irritate your gums and teeth further and reduce symptoms less effectively than a custom-fit guard.